kernelcrash/amstradcpc-rom-emulator/README.md

 I haven't tested this greatly.
 If you are trying to read something with a lot of copy protection, then give up.
 I have only implemented 'some' of the functions of the upd765.
 There is a lot missing.
-I have pretty much ony impletement the 'read data' function (which reads sectors), and a bunch of related functions.
-I have not implemented read track, and there is no write support at all.
+I have pretty much only implemented the 'read data' function (which reads sectors), and a bunch of related functions.
+I have not implemented read track.
+There is write support ('WRITE DATA'), but I have not tested it greatly.

 But a lot of games do load.
 Just try stuff.